Exodromy: Oriented pushouts oriented fiber products

-\begin{wrn} We caution, however, that there isn't a simple converse to \Cref{lem:boundedrecollement}: it is not the case that the recollement of two bounded \topoi is necessarily bounded.
-To ensure this, we need a condition on the gluing functor. \end{wrn}
+\begin{wrn} We caution, however, that there isn't a simple converse to \Cref{lem:boundedrecollement}: the recollement of two bounded \topoi is not necessarily bounded.
+To ensure boundedness, we need a condition on the gluing functor. \end{wrn}